AISTATS2025/AISTATS-2025/README.md

    git clone https://github.com/AISTATS2025/AISTATS-2025.git
 2. Open MATLAB and navigate to the cloned repository folder.
 3. Run the `main.m` script.
-4. After running main.m, the following variables will be saved:
+4. After running `main.m`, the following variables will be saved:
 - `Theta_opt`: Results from the **G-ISTA** algorithm.
 - `Theta_bl`: Results from **two baseline methods**.
 - `Theta`: Results from **NetGGM** with Metropolis weights.